 The Northern California Innocence Project (NCIP) is a non-profit clinical program of Santa Clara University School of Law.
 NCIP’s mission is to promote a fair, effective, and compassionate criminal justice system and protect the rights of the innocent.
 We challenge wrongful convictions on every front by exonerating the innocent, educating future attorneys, and reforming criminal justice policy.

-NCIP envisions a criminal justice system that makes us safer, is cost-effective, and is fair and equitable – one that accurately separates the innocent from the guilty and treats all with fairness and compassion.
+NCIP envisions a criminal justice system that makes us safer, is cost-effective, is fair and equitable, and treats all with compassion.
 NCIP strives to partner with all stakeholders – from law enforcement to advocates – to ensure that this vision is realized.

-Today, NCIP has 9 staff members and many dedicated volunteers, students, and pro bono partners.
-To date, NCIP has won justice for 35 individuals who collectively have spent more than 525 years in prison.
+Today, NCIP has 10 staff members and many dedicated volunteers, students, and pro bono partners.
+To date, NCIP has won justice for 36 people who collectively have spent more than 550 years in prison.